Everyone wants to know…

 College Study Abroad Frequently Asked Questions

 WHAT IS A TYPICAL DAY LIKE ON A COLLEGE STUDY ABROAD PROGRAM?

-SEMESTER: As with Dragons programs in general, our College Study Abroad programs are dynamic.
-During our time in a program base, you can expect to live in an extended homestay, have regular intensive language classes, and be engaging in one other course on an intensive basis such as the Intercultural Development and Global Citizenship course.
-During the more travel-intensive periods of the program, you can expect formal lectures or workshops for the Regional Seminar course, and time to formulate your plan for an Independent Study Project (ISP).
-Towards the end of the program, students engage in independent travel, designed to facilitate their investigation of their own ISP.
-Throughout the program, students spend several hours a day with readings to help understand the context of the region and conducting their independent inquiry and writing.
+SEMESTER: Our College Study Abroad programs are dynamic, so a typical day varies depending on what stage of the program you are in.
+During our time in a program base, you can expect to eat 2-3 meals with your homestay family, spend 4-6 hours in academic classes (such as intensive language and Intercultural Development and Global Citizenship), explore your local neighborhood, and do class readings and projects.
+During the more travel-intensive periods of the program, you can expect to explore historical / cultural places and engage in formal lectures or workshops about those places for the Regional Seminar course.
+Towards the end of the program, students engage in independent travel, designed to facilitate your investigation of your own Independent Study Project.
+Throughout the program, students spend several hours a day studying to help understand the context of the region and conducting their independent inquiry and writing.

 HOW DOES DRAGONS SUPPORT PARTICIPANTS THROUGH THEIR EXPERIENCE?